beekai-oss/little-state-machine/README.md

 This hook function will return action/actions and state of the app.

 ##### 🔗 `window.STATE_MACHINE_DEBUG`
-This will turn on the dev tool at console.
+This will toggle the console output in dev tool.

 `window.LITTLE_STATE_MACHINE_DEBUG(true)` to turn debug on in console